wzhou7/Fruved/docs/DSQ.md

 There are a few minor discrepancies between the codebook and the official scoring code (see details below).
 In those cases, we follow the requirement of the official scoring code.

 * The official SAS programs are available on the [NIH NCI website](https://epi.grants.cancer.gov/nhanes/dietscreen/programs.html).
 Here we provide a translated R version.
-Similar to the official scoring methods, we implement both an [earlier method (PDF)](https://epi.grants.cancer.gov/nhanes/dietscreen/scoring/earlier/dietary-screener-questionnaire-earlier-methods-scoring-procedure-04082020.pdf) and a [current method](https://epi.grants.cancer.gov/nhanes/dietscreen/scoring/current/).
+Similar to the official scoring methods, here we focus on implementing the [current method](https://epi.grants.cancer.gov/nhanes/dietscreen/scoring/current/).

 # How to Score DSQ?